varennes/varennes.github.io/about.md

 I am a biophysics Phd student at [Purdue University](http://www.physics.purdue.edu/) working in Prof. Andrew Mugler's [research group](http://www.physics.purdue.edu/mugler/home.html).

 I study phenomena in the field of biophysics using computational and mathematical models.
-I am interested in problems pertaining to how noise and fluctuations in a cell's microenvironment limit its ability to chemotax, and how collective cell behavior can improve chemotactic performance.
+My thesis research relates to problems pertaining to how noise and fluctuations in a cell's microenvironment limit its ability to chemotax, and how collective cell behavior can improve chemotactic performance.

+I am currently teaching myself machine learning techniques and algorithms, you may check up on my progress [here](https://github.com/varennes).

-Here is a link to my [cv](https://drive.google.com/open?id=0B9wUAi2m2Di9aXFZbmpkdlp4b0E).
-You may also check out my [github page](https://github.com/varennes) to view some physics simulation projects I am working on.
+Here is a link to my [cv](https://drive.google.com/open?id=0B9wUAi2m2Di9aXFZbmpkdlp4b0E), and my [Linkedin](https://www.linkedin.com/in/jvarennes/).
+You may also check out my [github page](https://github.com/varennes) to view some of my research projects.

 ## Research Papers